ExistentialEnso/stedeem/README.md

 # Stedeem

-A super simple React app that strips Steam keys out of text and auto-generates redemption URLs for them.
+A super simple React app that strips Steam keys out of text using regular expressions and auto-generates redemption URLs for them.

 A live version can be found [here](https://www.stedeem.com/), or you can clone it run your own instance!